JonPSmith/EfCore.TestSupport/README.md

 ## List of versions and which .NET framework they support

+Since .NET 8 this library only supports one .NET.
+This change makes it easier to update to the next .NET release.

-- Version 9.0.0 supports NET 9 only (simpler to update to next NET release)
+- Version 9.?.? supports NET 9 only
-- Version 8.?.? supports NET 8 only (simpler to update to next NET release)
+- Version 8.?.? supports NET 8 only
 - Version 6.?.? supports NET 6, 7 and 8
 - Version 5.2.? supports NET 5, 6 and 7